 |Total Estimated Expenses for 9 Months Academic School Year||$20,654|

 The Expenses figure is the 9 month academic year for 2017-2018.
 Summer is not included.
 Additional resources would be needed to cover summer costs.
 Verification of an additional $6,500 is required if you are bringing a spouse/first dependent and $4,000 for each additional dependent.

 **Programs listed under Tuition & Fees have a higher tuition than other programs.
 Students applying to these graduate programs must demonstrate the availability of at least $23,000.

 Minnesota State Mankato offers a limited number of assistantships for first–year international students.
 These assistantships include a stipend and a tuition scholarship.
 Please not that most graduate assistantships do not cover the entire estimated cost of attendance.
 Applicants receiving a graduate assistantship should plan on demonstrating the availability of at least $3,000 in order to receive an I-20 form.

 Submitted documents are not returned to the applicant.

-Information concerning international student services is available at the International Student & Scholar Services.
+Information concerning international student services is available at the Kearney Center for International Student Services.